raspberrypilearning/dancing-unicorn-rainbow/en/step_7.md

 ## Light the Rainbow

-Test your rainbow in Scratch by lighting the whole rainbow at once
+Test your rainbow in Scratch by lighting the whole rainbow at once.

 + Add more code to control the other LEDs.
 Make sure you have the GPIO Pins selected